How To Stop Throwing Food Out Of The Fridge: Jamie Oliver’s Tips

 6. Pickle vegetables

 To do this, you do not need to sterilize the jars for hours in the kitchen.
 Rinse the container in warm soapy water and dry.
 Prepare vegetables; wash, peel (if necessary), cut.
 Add herbs, garlic, and mustard seeds as desired.
-For a half-liter jar, take 120 milliliters of vinegar and water, half a tablespoon of salt and sugar.
-Heat the marinade to dissolve the crystals.
+Take 120 milliliters of vinegar and water, as well as a half-teaspoon each of salt and sugar, for a half-liter jar.
+To melt the crystals, warm the marinade.
 Pour them over the vegetables and twist the jar.
 When cool, refrigerate for two days.
 Vegetables pickled in this way can be stored for up to two months.

 7. Freeze